 Our closest supermarket is a large Waitrose near Saltash which is less than 15 minutes away.
 A few minutes further away is a Tesco in Callington.
 Both will deliver here, Sainsburys will also deliver as well.
 If you want to stock the fridge ready for your arrival, we are happy to accept a supermarket delivery with prior agreement.

 The Carew Arms in Anthony (just under 30 minutes away) does excellent food and is very close to Portwrinkle beach and Anthony House (National Trust property).
-If you are at the beach in Cawsand, then do check out The Devonport Inn.
+If you are at the beach in Cawsand, then do check out The Devonport Inn or The Salty Dog Cafe.
 Also well worth a visit is Heskyn Mill, both for the decor and the food.

 Saltash has a number of good Indian and Chinese restaurants (a few will deliver), that also do take-away.
 Plus fish & chips or pub meals.